kchmck/vim-coffee-script/Readme.md

 ### Pathogen Installation

 Since this plugin uses "rolling releases" based on git commits, using pathogen and git is the preferred way to install.
-It takes more steps, but ends up cleaner and easier to keep up-to-date.
+It ends up cleaner and easier to keep up-to-date.

 1. Install tpope's [pathogen] into `~/.vim/autoload/` and add this line to your `vimrc`: